alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

 ## How are the mirrors populated

-Every day the [govuk-mirror-sync] cronjob crawls the www and assets domains, saves pages and assets to disk and then uploads the files to the primary S3 bucket.
+Every day the [govuk-mirror-sync cronjob (configured in govuk-helm-charts)][govuk-mirror-sync configuration] crawls the www and assets domains, saves pages and assets to disk and then uploads the files to the primary S3 bucket.
 The [govuk-mirror] repository contains the code responsible for crawling and saving pages to disk.

 S3 Replication automatically copies any changes from the primary S3 bucket to the secondary S3 bucket.
 This is configured in [govuk-aws].